-Data from this file can be used alone or in conjunction with other files.
-This section provides instructions, or the details on where to find the instructions, for linking the 2004 home health provider events with other 2004 MEPS public use files, including the 2004 conditions file and a 2004 person-level file.
+Data from this file can be used alone or in conjunction with other files for different analytic purposes.
+This section provides instructions, or the details on where to find the instructions, for linking the 2007 home health provider events with other 2007 MEPS public use files, including the 2007 person-level and conditions files.
+Each MEPS panel can also be linked back to the previous years' National Health Interview Survey public use data files.
+For information on obtaining MEPS/NHIS link files please see www.meps.ahrq.gov/data stats/more info download data files.jsp.

-5.1 Linking a 2004 Person-Level File to the 2004 Home Health Event File
+5.1 Linking to the Person-Level File

-Merging characteristics of interest from other 2004 MEPS files (e.g., the 2004 Full Year Population Characteristics File or the 2004 Prescribed Medicines File) expands the scope of potential estimates.
+Merging characteristics of interest from other 2007 MEPS files (e.g., the 2007 Full Year Consolidated File or the 2007 Prescribed Medicines File) expands the scope of potential estimates.
 For example, to estimate the total number of home health provider events of persons with specific characteristics (e.g., age, race, and sex), population characteristics from a person-level file need to be merged onto the home health provider file.
 This procedure is illustrated below.
-The MEPS 2004 Appendix File, HC-085I, provides additional details on how to merge 2004 MEPS data files.
+The MEPS 2007 Appendix File, HC-110I, provides additional details on how to merge 2007 MEPS data files.

-- 1. Create data set PERSX by sorting the 2004 Full Year Population Characteristics File by the person identifier, DUPERSID.
+- 1. Create data set PERSX by sorting the 2007 Full Year Consolidated File by the person identifier, DUPERSID.
 Keep only variables to be merged on to the home health provider event file and DUPERSID. - 2.
 Create data set HVIS by sorting the home health provider event file by person identifier, DUPERSID. - 3.
 Create final data set NEWHVIS by merging these two files by DUPERSID, keeping only records on the home health provider event file.